The scapegoat and golden child.

 The narcissist will try and get the scapegoat and golden child to dislike each other.
 They will do all they can to drive a wedge.

-Whatever the children do is never enough for the narcissist, often leading the children to grow never feeling enough from within, some overactive and stay busy be it the golden or scapegoat to try and prove they are enough, or the self-doubt can hold them back, leading to substance abuse, both can end up with anxiety, depression, CPTSD, and not knowing who to trust, feeling like they need someone to fill the empty childhood, not realising that they are enough.
+Whatever the children do is never enough for the narcissist, often leading the children to grow never feeling enough from within, some overactive to stay busy, be it the golden or scapegoat to try and prove they are enough, or the self-doubt can hold them back, leading to substance abuse, both can end up with anxiety, depression, CPTSD, and not knowing who to trust, feeling like they need someone to fill the empty childhood, not realising that they are enough.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.